dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Debugging.md

 ## Symbols
-Starting wit 1.3.0 release, symbols for Orleans binaries are published to Microsoft symbol servers.
+Starting with 1.3.0 release, symbols for Orleans binaries are published to Microsoft symbol servers.
 Make sure you enable `Microsoft Symbol Servers` in Visual Studio in Tools/Options/Debugging/Symbols for debugging Orleans code.

 Prior to 1.3.0, symbols were published to [https://nuget.smbsrc.net/](https://nuget.smbsrc.net) symbol server.